 Solo travel is easier.
 There, I said it.

-There are a lot of travel blog articles about the perks of solo travel, how to manage it, and why people and women should give it a shot.
-Sure, I did not do a lot of solo travel until recently.
-But that’s mainly because culturally, it’s always been considered ‘unsafe’ – especially for a young woman.
+There are a lot of travel blog articles about the perks of solo travel, how to manage it, and why people – especially women – should give it a shot.
+I did not do a lot of solo travel until recently.
+But that’s mainly because culturally, it’s always been considered ‘unsafe’, especially for a young woman.
 It’s not the normally done thing.

-But aside from that, as an introvert, it’s actually easier to go on holidays solo.
+But as an introvert, I found it’s actually an easier experience to go on holidays solo.
 Easier than vacationing with friends and family.
-(Independent travel is somewhat more intimidating).
+This is especially the case if you live with them already, as it gives you some space to simply enjoy a place with yourself.
+(Independent travel, on the other hand, is somewhat more intimidating).
 Barring a few really close friends with whom I’m completely comfortable, I often found I preferred some time apart from travel companions.
 The constant need to be tapped into the social demands, is a constant drain.

-So, going somewhere to join with a group of utter strangers from a wholly different background in every way, seemed an exorbitant social demand beyond my comprehension.
+So, going somewhere solo, only to join with a group of utter strangers from a wholly different background in every way, seemed an exorbitant social demand beyond my comprehension.